MakGlavocevic/MBPW/READMe.md

 This command will download the necessary browsers for your testing environment.

-Feel free to adjust the commands according to your needs.

-Feel free to integrate this into your Markdown file or documentation.

 ## Test run command and additional requirements
 In order to run these test you will need to create a testConfig.env file and add 3 secrets (USERNAME, PASSWORD and QA_MAIN), after that you can run the test using the following command